ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 ![Authorize Marketplace App on Sitecore Portal](/uploads/authorize-marketplace-app-on-sitecore-portal.jpg "Authorize Marketplace App on Sitecore Portal")

-Once authorization is complete, you can reopen your app from the Sitecore portal and verify it in the next step.
-From here, start exploring the app’s functionality.
+After completing authorization, reopen the app from the Sitecore portal and verify it.
+You can now explore its features.

 **Common Issue:**

-When you first open the app from inside the Sitecore Cloud portal, you might run into CORS issues with *auth.sitecorecloud.io*.
-This happens because the OAuth flow can be blocked when the app is embedded in the portal.
+The first time you open the app in the Sitecore Cloud portal, you may see CORS errors with *auth.sitecorecloud.io* because the OAuth flow gets blocked inside the embedded view.

-To avoid this, open your app URL in a separate browser tab the very first time before using it inside the portal.
+To avoid this, open your app URL once in a new browser tab to finish the initial OAuth flow, then return to the portal.

 ![Issue - Auth Sitecore Cloud Refused to connect](/uploads/issue-auth-sitecore-cloud-refused-to-connect.jpg "Issue - Auth Sitecore Cloud Refused to connect")